corrode/corrode.github.io/content/migration-guides/java-to-rust/index.md

 What are your hopes for Rust?
 What are the alternatives considered?
 What are your key KPIs for success?
 What is the skill level of your team, and how can you support them in learning Rust?
 It helps to put your thoughts into writing and share them with the team.

+On that note, hiring Rust developers can be challenging.
+It's a relatively new language, and most Rust developers don't have any production experience yet.
+Instead, consider upskilling your existing Java developers.
+They already know your systems and can learn Rust with the right training and support.

 ## Conclusion